lhartley870/saguaro-bags/README.md

 1. Attempt to login as the superuser on the deployed site itself.
 When you get to the email verification page, login to the admin panel (this can be accessed by adding '/admin' to the end of the home page url) and enter the superuser username and password you created earlier.
 2. Click on 'Email Addresses' and select the superuser email address.
 Check the checkboxes for 'Verified' and 'Primary' and click 'Save'.
 3. You should now be able to login to the deployed site as an admin.

+### Stripe Configuration
+1. Login to your Stripe account at https://stripe.com/gb.
+2. Click on 'Developers' near the top right of the screen.
+3. In Heroku add two more Config Vars to your application with keys of STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY.
+4. Click on 'API Keys' in the Stripe left hand menu, copy the Publishable key and paste it as the value for STRIPE_PUBLIC_KEY in the Config Vars.
+Copy the Secret Key in Stripe and paste it as the value for STRIPE_SECRET_KEY in the Config Vars.
+In this case, the test keys were used for this purpose.
+5. To create a new webhook endpoint, click on 'Webhooks' in the Stripe left hand menu and click on the 'Add endpoint' button.
+Under 'Endpoint URL' paste your deployed application url with '/checkout/wh/' added onto the end.
+Under 'Select events to listen to' click the 'Select events' button, check the 'Select all events' checkbox and click 'Add events'.
+Then click 'Add endpoint'.
+6. Click on your newly created webhook endpoint and under 'Signing secret' click on 'Reveal'.
+Copy the signing secret.
+7. In Heroku add another Config Var with a key of STRIPE_WH_SECRET and paste the signing secret from Stripe as its value.

+### Configuring Django to Send Real Emails
+1. The email configuration steps below assume that you are using a gmail account.
+If you are not, the procedure will differ depending on which provider you use.
+2. Login to your Gmail account and click on Settings in the upper right.
+3. Go to the 'Accounts and Import' tab and next to 'Change account settings' click on 'Other Google Account settings'.
+4. Click on the 'Security' tab down the left hand side and click on '2 Step Verification'.
+This will allow you to create an app password specific to your django app that will allow it to authenticate and use your Gmail account to send emails.
+5. Click 'Get Started', enter your password and select a verification method.
+6. Once you have verified, turn on 2 step verification by clicking 'TURN ON'.
+7. Go back to your Gmail dashboard and click on 'Security' down the left hand side.
+8. You should now have an option called 'App passwords' under the 'Signing in to Google' heading.
+Click on it and enter your Gmail password.
+9. On the 'App passwords' screen, from the 'Select app' dropdown choose 'Mail', and for the 'Select device' dropdown choose 'Other (Custom name)'.
+You can set whatever you want here e.g. Django.
+10. Click 'Generate' and you will be given a 16 character password.
+Copy it.
+11. In Heroku, add a Config Var key called EMAIL_HOST_PASS and paste your Gmail app password in as its value.
+12. Add another Config Var with a key of EMAIL_HOST_USER and enter your gmail email address as its value.
+13. All of the relevant settings are already included in the settings.py file although you may want to update the DEFAULT_FROM_EMAIL variable for the development environment to another email address.
+14. If you do make any changes to settings.py these should be committed and pushed to GitHub.
+If you are not set up for automatic deployment, you should deploy manually again.

 ## Credits